 - use topical pain relievers

-- take NSAIDs (non-steroidal anti-inflammatory drugs) to reduce pain, swelling, and inflammation
+- take nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain, swelling, and inflammation

 - stay physically active and follow a fitness program focusing on moderate exercise